 These are just a few examples of what video marketing can be used for, but if you can accomplish these three goals, and more, you can transform your school’s typical marketing videos into a far better first step into their application journey.

 For many schools, that’s easier said than done.
-There’s a delicate balance that’s often difficult to find between disseminating information and creating a fun video that people actually want to watch.
+There’s a delicate balance in digital marketing that’s often difficult to find between disseminating information and creating a fun video that people actually want to watch.
 We’ve identified these five schools who have managed to find this delicate balance.
-And, most importantly, these schools don’t just tell you their story, they show it.
+And, most importantly, these schools don’t just tell you their story, they show it their video marketing strategy.

 Ironically, one of the hardest questions for schools to answer is “Who are you?”
 Or, asked another way, what makes your school really different.

 Forman perfectly answers that question with their “Who is Forman?” video.
 Though this is a more conventional marketing video, Forman’s video has incredible production value, soft narration and music that invites the viewer to watch until the end, and testimonials from parents and staff alike on what makes Forman such a great place to learn.

 Forman specializes in teaching students who learn differently than their peers, a point the “Who is Forman?” video makes sure to stress.
 For a parent with a child who has had difficulty learning in a more conventional educational system, seeing students with similar difficulties express their new-found joy in learning creates a strong emotional tie that can make that decision to apply that much easier.

 Forman’s “Can one school make a difference?” video focuses more on real-world cases of students who found success at Forman by using parent testimonials.

 Prospective parents are more likely to connect to other parents who have made the same decision they are currently considering.
 What’s more, the shorter format makes these videos far more appealing and easier to watch, increasing the chance a prospective parent will watch.